iiglesiasg/elastic-pulumi/README.md

 - metrics-*
   - Our application workload is using this index for Micrometer

-[^MetricBeat and apm index are automatically created]:
+[^]: MetricBeat and apm index are automatically created

 ![images/](images/index-pattern-final.PNG)

 ![images/](images/index-pattern.PNG)

 ### Stack Monitoring